 “This neighborhood was built around industry and railways,” Nathan observes.
 “The Maven continues that tradition, but instead of the story of the transportation of goods, it’s about a contemporary transportation of ideas as reflected in startups, communities, and makers.”

 From: Hospitality Design

-✅ free Wi-Fi • 172 rooms • hotel opened: 2017 • architecture: Johnson Natan Strohe (Denver) • interior design: Crème (Brooklyn), Johnson Natan Strohe (Denver) • parking possible on-site (charged) • pets welcome • 24-hour front desk
+✅ free Wi-Fi • 172 rooms • hotel opened: 2017 • architecture: Johnson Natan Strohe (Denver) • interior design: Crème (Brooklyn), Johnson Natan Strohe (Denver) • parking possible on-site (charged) • pets allowed • 24-hour front desk